R8m in patient co-payments still not collected 7 days after consultation

 It’s not all doom and gloom – a practice CAN reduce their risk of bad debt

-By checking a patient’s benefits before the consultation, or by sending a claim immediately afterwards, you will be able to inform patients of any payments before they leave your practice.
+By checking a patient’s benefits before the consultation, or by sending a claim immediately afterward, you will be able to inform patients of any payments before they leave your practice.

 What does this mean for your practice?